-On December 31, 2024, PGE filed its WMP Update for the 2025 fire season with the Commission.
+On December 31, 2024, Idaho Power filed its WMP Update with the Commission.
 In addition to the WMP update the Company filed its first 2025 Initial WMP Data Template Workbook, which included data through the third quarter of 2024 and forecasted work through 2028.
-On March 31, 2025, PGE filed its Final 2024 WMP Data Template Workbook, which included revisions to the Initial 2025 WMP Data Template Workbook and 2024 fourth quarter results.
+On March 31, 2025, Idaho Power filed its Final 2024 WMP Data Template Workbook, which included revisions to the Initial 2025 WMP Data Template Workbook and 2024 fourth quarter results.

 Staff recognizes and appreciate the amount of work and effort that goes into producing a WMP.
-PGE's 2025 WMP Update provided an additional level of insight into the Company's wildfire planning practices.
-Readers gain insight into program specific processes and investments the utility is making to identify risk.
-Oregon's Investor-Owned Electric Utilities (IOUs or the utilities) have been lauded for their efforts in WMP development and Plan maturity.1 Staff appreciates the utilities' collaborative approach to an evolving process and willingness to have open conversations about their Plans as well as a shared commitment to addressing the significant risk wildfires pose to utility infrastructure and public safety.
+IPCs 2025 WMP Update provided an additional level of insight into the Company's wildfire planning practices.
+Readers gained insight into program specific processes and investments the utility is making to identify risk.
+Oregon's Investor-Owned Electric Utilities (IOUs or the Utilities) have been lauded for their efforts in WMP development and Plan maturity.
+Staff appreciates the Utilities' collaborative approach to an evolving process and willingness to have open conversations about their Plans as well as a shared commitment to addressing the significant risk wildfires pose to utility infrastructure and public safety.